RedTachyon/CrowdAI/Assets/Scripts/physics.md

 (I tested quadratic drag, but the agents kept drifting for a relatively long time; The best realism would be obtained using both a linear and a quadratic term, but at the moment, the linear version seems to be working well)

+The angular speed is about as simple as it gets - the rotation of the agent is statically changed to a new position, without any angular momentum.
+Also, the angular drag of the rigidbody is set to a very high value to make sure collisions don't get it spinning.